Territorial Defence Forces (Ukraine): Structure

 Ukraine's territorial lands is divided into defense zones according to upper-level administrative units (regions, cities of special status, and Autonomous Republic of Crimea), which in turn are subordinate to the relevant operational command of the Armed Forces of Ukraine in whose area of responsibility these administrative units belong.

-Each military commissariat forms a security company, and the regional military commissariats, in addition, are responsible for the territorial defense battalions (BtrO, 27 battalions).
-Each district (city) military commissariat in the area of its responsibility is responsible for the raising of two to five detachments of company size [12], depending on the assigned tasks (ZgO, 490 + 111 (districts in cities), 1202 units, at least does not take into account the occupied territories).
+Each military commissariat forms a security or militia infantry company, and the regional military commissariats, in addition, are responsible for the territorial defense battalions (BtrO, 27 battalions).
+Each district (city) military commissariat in the area of its responsibility is responsible for the raising of two to five militia detachments of company size [12], depending on the assigned tasks (ZgO, 490 + 111 (districts in cities), 1202 units, at least does not take into account the occupied territories).
 Approximate staff strength - 423,428 (battalions: 13,284, guard companies: 75,988, defense units: 334,165) service personnel.

-Territorial defense brigades are recruited on the basis of the military reserve and are responsible to the office of the regional military commissioner.
+Territorial defense brigades are recruited on the basis of the military reserve and are reporting to the office of the regional military commissioner (military commissariat).